nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **Global Configuration Download**

 Tests ports `80` and `443` to verify that the Global Configuration can be downloaded from the Central Server.
+If the Central Server is clustered, then all clustered node addresses are included in the test.
+For federated instances, if the `configuration-client.allowed-federations` property is enabled, the configuration download URLs for the allowed federated instances are also included.
+Note that even if the global configuration contains multiple federated instances, not all of them may be enabled on the Security Server.

 ✔ `Everything ok` — indicates that the Central Server global configuration access via `HTTP`/`HTTPS` on ports `80`/`443` is reachable.